 The Billion Dollar Mistake

-TransferWise started in 2011, making payments among the United Kingdom and the eurozone.
+TransferWise started in 2011, making payments between the United Kingdom and the eurozone.
 People inside the UK should send cash to Europe, and people within the eurozone could ship money to the UK.
 That changed into it.